 Cocktail wieners

-(I confess those are things I just happened to have in the fridge.
-I didn't buy them special for this)
+(I confess those are things I just happened to have in the

 How to Waffle It